HDFC Bank Q4 Results: Net Profit Flat, Provisions Surge Three Times

 Net interest income, or core income, was up 2% quarter-on-quarter to Rs 29,077 crore.
 Other income was up 63% at Rs 18,166 crore.

-During the Jan-Mar quarter, the bank recorded one-time gains worth Rs 7,341.42 crore owing to the sale of HDFC Credila to BPA EQT and ChrysCapital.
+During the January-March quarter, the bank recorded one-time gains worth Rs 7,341.4 crore, owing to the sale of HDFC Credila to BPA EQT and ChrysCapital.
 The education finance company is no longer a subsidiary of HDFC Bank.

 Asset quality for the lender remained stable, as gross non-performing asset ratio fell by 2 basis points sequentially to 1.24%.
 Net NPA ratio was flat at 0.33%

 Provisions during the quarter rose three times quarter-on-quarter to Rs 13,512 crore.
-The provision number includes floating provisions worth Rs 10,900 crore the bank in the Jan-Mar period.
+The provision number includes floating provisions worth Rs 10,900 crore of the bank in the January-March period.

+"This floating provision is not in anticipation of any event as such.
+We felt this is an opportune time to make countercyclical provisions," Vaidyanathan said.

 Total advances as of March 31 stood at over Rs 25 lakh crore, up 1.6% quarter-on-quarter.
 Total deposits for the bank were up 7.5% sequentially and stood at Rs 23.8 lakh crore.

-Current account savings account or CASA ratio stood at 38.2%, up 50 bps quarter-on-quarter.
+Current account savings account ratio stood at 38.2%, up 50 bps quarter-on-quarter.
 The bank's board approved a dividend of Rs 19.5 per share for FY24 on Saturday.

+"Our deposit strategy has remained intact," Vaidyanathan said.
+HDFC Bank saw Rs 1.6 lakh crore increase in total deposits during the January-March period.
+Of this, Rs 1.3 lakh crore came from retail deposits.
+As of March 31, 84% of the bank's total deposits are retail in nature, the bank's CFO said.